 - Severe tooth decay which cannot be remedied with root canal therapy

 How is a tooth extracted?

 As a precaution, we will first take a 3D scan of the tooth or teeth in question, to help plan the procedure.
 You will be given a local anesthetic that will prevent you from feeling pain during the procedure.
-Next, Dr. Wilson will use a tool called an elevator to lift the tooth and loosen ligaments and gum tissue around the base of the tooth.
-Finally, Dr. Wilson will use an instrument called a forceps, to gently rock the tooth back and forth until it breaks free of the ligaments holding it in the gum tissue.
+Next, Drs.
+Wilson of Kersten will use a tool called an elevator to lift the tooth and loosen ligaments and gum tissue around the base of the tooth.
+Finally, they will use an instrument called a forceps, to gently rock the tooth back and forth until it breaks free of the ligaments holding it in the gum tissue.
 If the tooth has more than one root, the tooth will need to be sectioned into two pieces to preserve the bone around the tooth.

 The day of the procedure it is very important to ice the area.
 We will give you a reusable ice pack before you leave the office.

-Our assistants will go over detailed home care instructions before your procedure.
+Our assistants will go over detailed home-care instructions before your procedure.